omarfarhatul/assignment-7/README.md

 <<<<<<< HEAD
 =======
-# 🏏 BPL-DREAM 11
+# 🏏 Bangladesh Team 11

-## 📋 Project Description
+## 📋 Description

-BPL-DREAM 11 allows users to choose cricket players within a coin-based budget.
-The application mimics a fantasy league system, enabling the selection of players, toggling views between available and selected lists, and ensuring logical constraints such as no duplicates and team size limits.
-The interface is designed to match the provided Figma UI and ensures a seamless user experience.
+ Bangladesh Team 11 is a fantasy-style cricket selection app where users can build their own team within a coin-based budget.
+It replicates the excitement of a real fantasy league by allowing users to choose players strategically, switch between available and selected player lists, and follow clear rules such as avoiding duplicate selections and maintaining a fixed team size.
+The user interface closely follows the Figma design and delivers a smooth, interactive experience throughout.

 ---